Wuty-zju/SS-UIE/README.md

 ```

 ## 📊 Testing
 For your convenience, we provide some example datasets (~20Mb) in `./test`.
-You can download the pretrain models in [BaiduYun](https://pan.baidu.com/s/1nxmlu_Qs8YNz0NqshNS_ZA) with the password tdg9 or in [Google Drive](https://drive.google.com/file/d/19a_kDJTT5S96kzwQntEMhSxAPYw4xY2P/view?usp=sharing
+You can download the pretrain models in [BaiduYun](https://pan.baidu.com/s/1E09432Bi-Fpm6Dv1veUCMQ?pwd=CKPT) with the password CKPT or in [Google Drive](https://drive.google.com/file/d/19a_kDJTT5S96kzwQntEMhSxAPYw4xY2P/view?usp=sharing
 ).

 After downloading, extract the pretrained model into the project folder and replace the `./saved_models` folder, and then run `test.ipynb`.
 The code will use the pretrained model to automatically process all the images in the `./test/input` folder and output the results to the `./test/output` folder.
 In addition, the output result will automatically calculate the PSNR value with the reference image.